 You can’t get to where you’re going without knowing where you came from.

 Visual design is my absolute strength.
 I’ll be the first to admit that.
 That doesn’t mean I fall short in other areas of design.
-I consider myself somewhat of a hybrid when it comes to balancing ux, ui and visual design.
-What I’m great at is solving problems creatively and thinking outside the box.
+I consider myself somewhat of a hybrid when it comes to balancing strategy, research and visual design.
+What I’m great at is defining problems and solving them through intuitive, usable and useful experiences.

 To me, UX doesn’t just touch the web.
 UX is a customer journey and it’s up to designers to shape those journeys whether they’re on the web, print or email (or elsewhere).
 UX is a practice.
 I don’t ever want to be in a position where I’m just doing wireframes, or just creating user flows, or just doing research.
 I’m a well-rounded designer who understands the process.
-That process is identifying design problems with stakeholders, and devising elegant, intuitive solutions that solve those problems.
+That process is identifying design problems through research and coming up with solutions to solve those problems.
 Designs are never complete.
 They can always be better through research and testing.

-In my spare time (which is hard to come by these days), I enjoy time with my family, playing music in my band, being outdoors, dabbling in photography and art, training jiu jitsu, and being a New England sports fanatic (Oh, and I’m a two-time Fantasy Football Champion of the freakin’ universe… or at least champion of my league).
+In my spare time (which is hard to come by these days), I enjoy time with my family, playing music in my band, being outdoors, dabbling in art, training jiu jitsu, and being a New England sports fanatic (Oh, and I’m a two-time Fantasy Football Champion of the freakin’ universe… or at least champion of my league).

 I grew up in Fall River, MA.
 I started drawing at a very young age.
 I always assumed I would end up doing something art-related, but never knew what.
 In my sophomore and junior years of college, I was introduced to design and animation.
 It wasn’t until my senior year that I was introduced to interactive media (that’s what UX was called before it was called UX).

 I graduated college with honors and received my BFA in visual design.
 By graduation, I had developed a pretty wide range of skills: animation (2D and 3D), fine art, graphic design, typography and interactive media.